eXascaleInfolab/Event-Detection-Twitter/README.md

 # Test Datset

 We also provide the link to our test dataset from first half of 2015.
-The data has been divided into each month: https://drive.google.com/open?id=1QXd811QaUUinikYXQClzbY-mUUwxKLNz
+This dataset consists of tweet identifiers.
+Using Twitter public API, these tweet IDs can be rehydrated. https://drive.google.com/open?id=1QXd811QaUUinikYXQClzbY-mUUwxKLNz